cea-hpc/modules/doc/source/module.rst

  When a target is set, only the collections made for that target are available to the **restore**, **savelist**, **saveshow** and **saverm** sub-commands.
-Saving collection registers the target footprint by suffixing the collection filename with ``.$MODULES_COLLECTION_TARGET``.
-Collection target is not involved when collection is specified as file path on the **saveshow**, **restore** and **save** sub-commands.
+Saving a collection registers the target footprint by suffixing the collection filename with ``.$MODULES_COLLECTION_TARGET``.
+The collection target is not involved when collection is specified as file path on the **saveshow**, **restore** and **save** sub-commands.